Case Study: The Miller Family's Cross-Border Financial Journey

 The Challenge of Living Between Two Countries

 Sarah, a senior consultant, and David, a semi-retired architect, thought their cross-border move would be straightforward.
-They'd done their homework on immigration, healthcare, and housing.
+They had done their homework on immigration, healthcare, and housing.
 What they hadn't anticipated was the financial labyrinth waiting for them.

-What the Millers didn't realize was that this seemingly reasonable setup was actually a ticking tax bomb.
+What the Millers didn't realize was that this seemingly reasonable setup was a tax compliance nightmare.

 When Two Tax Systems Collide

 The fundamental problem facing the Millers, and thousands of families like them, is that the United States and Canada operate under fundamentally different tax philosophies.
 The U.S. tax code was written with American residents in mind.
-Canadian tax law assumes you're Canadian.
+Canadian tax law assumes you are a Canadian tax resident.
 When you're both, as Sarah had become, these systems don't simply coexist, they actively clash, creating traps that can result in double taxation, punitive penalties, and mountains of complex paperwork.

 For the Millers, this meant five specific pressure points that required immediate attention: